StanfordAHA/aha-wiki-page/_pages/02_design_flow.md

 ## aha test
 Then we can run `aha test apps/gaussian`, which will run a VCS functional simulation of your application running on your CGRA verilog.
 On the kiwi server, use `module load base vcs` to load vcs before running `aha test`.

 You can optionally generate an fsdb waveform using the `--waveform` flag.
 This will require Verdi to be loaded: `module load verdi`.
+The waveform will be called `cgra.fsdb` and will be in `/aha/garnet/tests/test_app`.

 ## aha sta
 To run your mapped application through a critical path timing model, we can use `aha sta apps/gaussian`.
 The maximum frequency that you will be able to run the CGRA array at when running the application will be printed.